How To Adopt An Intelligent Approach to Patent Valuation

 - Absolute profit after applying all taxes and duties.

 - Discount factor, which is based upon the risk assessment of the patent.

 - Product factor, which evaluates how important the patent is to the overall product.

 A Net Present Value is calculated after evaluating the patent on the basis of these key factors and corresponding licensing fees or market value is given.

 Patent valuations forms the bedrock of an IP strategy.

 There might be a case that the patented technology is revolutionary; however, it requires significant changes in current products worldwide to make it publicly available.
 Even in such cases, the industry might not adopt the patented technology.

-If an inventor has an item patented by him or her, the value of the patent would be the amount of money needed to replace that invention.
+The value of the patent is the amount of money equivalent to that money which can replace that invention if an inventor has an item patented by him or her.
 A prospective client would not be willing to pay more for a patent than the amount he or she would have to pay to obtain an equivalent right of protection.